opennms-forge/timeseries-integration-influxdb/README.md

 # Timeseries Integration InfluxDB Plugin

 This plugin exposes an implementation of the TimeSeriesStorage interface.
-It stores the data in a InfluxDB database.
+It stores the data in a InfluxDB 1.x database.
 It can be used in OpenNMS to store and retrieve timeseries data.

+For the InfluxDB 2.0 plugin, see here: https://github.com/opennms-forge/timeseries-integration-influxdb/

 ## Prerequisite
-* A running instance of influxdb must be available.
+* A running instance of InfluxDB 1.x must be available.
-* For testing purposes you can run: ``sudo docker run -p 9999:9999 quay.io/influxdb/influxdb:2.0.0-beta --reporting-disabled``
+* For testing purposes you can run: ``docker run -p 8086:8086 influxdb``

 ## Usage